Xbox (division): Xbox Game Pass and Xbox Cloud Gaming

-Microsoft Gaming launched Xbox Cloud Gaming for Xbox Game Pass Ultimate subscribers on September 15, 2020.
+Xbox launched Xbox Cloud Gaming for Xbox Game Pass Ultimate subscribers on September 15, 2020.
 Xbox Cloud Gaming is Microsoft's cloud gaming service designed to allow users to play high-quality video games via streaming on a variety of devices.
 The service uses cloud technology to enable gaming on devices such as smartphones, tablets and PCs without the need for high-end hardware.
+Xbox Game Pass had reached $5 billion in revenue by July 30, 2025.